HypeCheck

 What the Science Says

-Linalool is a naturally occurring terpene alcohol found in lavender, cannabis, and many other plants.
+Linalool is a naturally occurring terpene found in lavender, citrus, and many other plants.
 It gives these plants their floral scent.
-Early clinical research suggests that inhaling linalool vapor may reduce pain perception in people with nerve pain (postherpetic neuralgia), and it has been studied as part of a CBD-terpene blend that modestly improved deep sleep in people with insomnia.
-Animal and lab studies also suggest possible anti-inflammatory effects relevant to skin conditions like psoriasis, but these findings have not been confirmed in human trials.
+Early clinical research suggests that inhaling linalool may reduce pain intensity in nerve pain conditions like postherpetic neuralgia, and it has been studied as part of a CBD-terpene blend that modestly improved deep sleep in people with insomnia.
+Most human evidence is preliminary, and linalool is rarely studied in isolation at defined oral doses.

 What It Doesn't Do